Suzuki Alto: Eighth generation (2014)

 For the interior, unlike the previous generation, adjustable front seats head rest and 50:50 foldable back seats (still with adjustable head rest, excluding "VP", "F" and "L" trims) are deleted.
 All natural aspirated engined models received two tone black and white colours.
 In 2018, the seat upholstery was replaced with dark blue colour for "L", "S" and "X" trims.
 "Turbo RS" and "Works" trims has black with red accents interior colour, leather wrapped steering wheel, paddle shift for AGS models and tachometer.
 The "Works" trim added racing front seats from Recaro, stainless steel pedals and turbo boost meter.

 In term of exterior, all naturally aspirated models are using halogen headlights as standard and 13 inches steel wheels with hubcaps (except "VP") and "X" with special two tone colours.
 The "Turbo RS" and "Works" received more sporty bumpers, side skirts, rear upper spoiler, fog lights, stickers, 15 inches aluminium wheels from Enkei (also available for "X" trim), front brake calipers with red colour for "Works" and HID headlights.

 The safety is also upgraded with additional electronic stability control and collision avoidance system.
 The car achieved 4 of 5 stars in crash tests performed by JNCAP.

-To celebrate 40 years anniversary of Alto, a special edition called "L Limited" was launched in June 2019.
+To celebrate the 40-year anniversary of Alto, a special edition called "L Limited" was launched in June 2019.
 The car is based on "L" trim with additional accessories and features from higher trims.

-The "Turbo RS" trim was discontinued in December 2018, followed by "X" trim in October 2020, "VP" commercial van in August 2021 and finally replaced by ninth generation four months later.
+The "Turbo RS" trim was discontinued in December 2018, followed by the "X" trim in October 2020, the "VP" commercial van in August 2021, with the entire lineup finally replaced by the ninth generation four months later.
+The August 2021 discontinuation of the VP also marked the end of the Alto commercial vehicle, as there was no such version planned for the ninth generation.

 Pakistan

 The eighth-generation Alto was revealed for the Pakistani market on 12 April 2019 at the Pakistan Auto Show (PAPS).
 The car is sold in three variants: "VX", "VXR" and "VXL".
-The "VX" being the base model with minimal equipment, no air conditioning and a 5-speed manual transmission; the "VXR" variant gaining twin airbags, power locks, power steering, etc.; while the premium "VXL" model is further equipped with air conditioning, ABS brakes, and an automated manual transmission "AGS".
+The "VX" being the base model with minimal equipment (with air conditioning added in the 2025 facelift) and a 5-speed manual transmission; the "VXR" variant gaining twin airbags, power locks, power steering, etc.; while the premium "VXL" model is further equipped with air conditioning, ABS brakes, and an automated manual transmission "AGS".
+The launch price ranges from Rs999,000 to Rs1,295,000.

 The local manufacturing of Alto has made Pakistan one of the few countries in the world that locally manufactures kei cars.
 Currently, Pakistan is the only country other than Japan to locally manufacture this generation of Suzuki Alto.
 Pak Suzuki Motors' second generation Alto looks cosmetically the same as the Japanese-made one and is powered by the same engine.
 It is rated at 39.5 PS and 56 Nm, lower than Japanese model because the lower compression ratio (10 vs 11.5), lack of VVT and several other differences.